kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/07_field_stewardship/pld_latency_calibration_protocols.md

-# 🧪 PLD Latency Calibration Protocols
+# 🧪 PLD Latency Calibration & Rhythm Alignment Protocol
-**Internal Structural Reflection Exercises**
+**Structural Reflection Tools for PLD-Compatible Systems**
 **Version:** August 2025

 ---

 ## 📌 Purpose

-This document provides a set of **internal calibration protocols**
+This document unifies the **calibration protocols** and **rhythm alignment session** used within
-for teams implementing or evaluating **Phase Loop Dynamics (PLD)** architectures.
+**Phase Loop Dynamics (PLD)**–aligned architectures.

-These protocols are intended to assess how latency, recursion, and ambiguity affect interaction rhythm.
-They are **not performance tests** and must not be generalized into UX design patterns.
+It supports:

+- Internal evaluation of latency-aware interaction
+- Drift detection through structured rhythm observation
+- Low-intensity recalibration sessions for complex systems

+These are **not performance benchmarks**, **UX templates**, nor **diagnostic tools** in the behavioral sense.
+They exist to **sense and sustain structural rhythm integrity**.

 ---